Cutter (boat): Customs services

-The term cutter is also used for any seaworthy vessel used in the law enforcement duties of the United Kingdom's Border Force, the United States Coast Guard (because of its descent from the Revenue Cutter Service) or the customs services of other countries.
+The term cutter is also used for any seaworthy vessel used in the law enforcement duties of the United Kingdom's Border Force, the United States Coast Guard (because of its descent from the United States Revenue Cutter Service) or the customs services of other countries.

 In the United States, the early Revenue Cutter Service operated customs cutters that were commonly schooners or brigs.
 In Britain, they were usually rigged as defined under Sailing (above).
 The British Board of Customs also used other vessels as hulks, which were moored in places such as tidal creeks.
 Customs officers worked from the hulks in smaller boats.

 In the UK, the Border Force (successor to the UK Border Agency and HM Customs and Excise) currently operates a fleet of 42 m corvette-type vessels throughout UK territorial waters as border cutters, inspecting vessels for illicit cargoes.